takanome-dev/assign-issue-action/CONTRIBUTING.md

 - Clone your repo: `git clone https://github.com/<your_name>/assign-to-me-action`
 - Change directory to the working dir: `cd assign-to-me-action`
-- Install the dependencies: `npm ci`
+- Install the dependencies: `npm i`

 ## Issue